Oluwatosin1620/LITA-Project-Assignment-2/README.md

 order by TotalCustomers
 ~~~

-2. Find the most popular subscription type by the number of customers:
+2. **Find the most popular subscription type by the number of customers**:

 ~~~ SQL
 SELECT SubscriptionType, count(customerid) as MostPopular